 History of Red Oak ISD

 The first secondary campus was built in 1963 on Live Oak Street.
 This facility served grades 7 through 12.
 Elementary students were bussed to this campus for lunch daily.
-In the Fall 1965, enrollment was open to all school-aged children and the district was fully integrated.
+In Fall 1965, enrollment was open to all school-aged children, and the district was fully integrated.
 In 1972, a second wing was added to this campus as the enrollment neared 800.

 To learn more about the history of all our campuses, view the "History of Red Oak ISD Campuses" presentation.